stefanpems/cfs/ciso-reporting/install-guide.md

 ---
-WORK IN PROGRESS...
-TO BE CONTINUED...
+> WORK IN PROGRESS: mini-videos for each deployment step have already been recorded and will be published soon!
+---